 Kitchen: With electric hob, combi microwave/oven/grill, fridge, freezer, dishwasher and washer/dryer.

 Bedroom 1 (Empress Eugenia room): With twin beds and en-suite with shower over roll-top bath and toilet.

 Bedroom 2 (O’Donnell room): With twin beds and en-suite with shower cubicle and toilet.

 Bedroom 3 (Kirkpatrick Suite): With double bed and en-suite with shower over roll-top bath and toilet.

 Oil central heating (on first floor), infra-red heating, electricity, bed linen, towels and Wi-Fi included.
 Welcome pack.

-5-acre natural, unspoilt grounds with woodland (shared with owner).
+5-acre natural, unspoilt grounds with woodland (shared with owner) and gas BBQ.
 Private parking for 3 cars.
 No smoking.